 We also had bowls of blue jelly beans, pretzel fishy crackers, and gummy life saver things.

 Now for the decorations!
 This was just a burlap canvas that I picked up at the craft store.
 I used my Silhouette to cut the ship wheel stencil out in vinyl, and then painted it with some acrylic paint.
 Here‘s the free cut file if you want it.
 I gave it to my sister after the party, so she could put it in the nursery.
-As an alternative, you could try using Mod Podge like one of these Mod Podge canvas ideas from Mod Podge Rocks.

 You can also see on the table, I got some decorative fish netting, rope, and a glass bottle (with a “note” rolled up inside).
 I found all of this at Michaels (in the floral section I think).